h4ks-com/hanna/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
-5. Submit a pull request
+5. Sub a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPLv3 License - see the LICENSE file for details.

 ## 🐛 Troubleshooting